Fillschjbo/quiz_app/README.md

 Despite the things mentioned above, it went very smoothly as a team.
 We communicated well, and both contributed to the task.
 Maybe there is a better way for us to divide the tasks so it doesn´t feel so "stagnant", but it worked out either way.
 We also have prior experience working together, which probably helps as well.
-To sum it up, I think we did a good job and both did their part:)
+To sum it up, we think we did a good job and both did their part:)

 ## Acknowledgments
 - questions.json file from Gokstad Akademiet